Strong parity-violation effects induced by large-amplitude motions: A quantum-dynamics study of substituted chiral methanols: Introduction

 As \nEpv\ increases rapidly with an increase in the nuclear charge ($Z$) becomes large \cite{ZelDovich1977PZETF_Z5,Rein1979PLA,Hegstrom1980JCP,Laerdahl1999PRA,Bast2011PCCP} (initially estimated for an atomic case \cite{Bouchiat1974JP}), a naive strategy for enhancing \Epv\ involves incorporating the heaviest possible element into the molecule (e.g., tungsten \cite{Figgen2010JCP_W_PV}, rhenium \cite{Schwerdtfeger2003ACIE,Saleh2018Chirality_Re_PV,Sahu2023arXiv_Re_PV}, osmium \cite{Fiechter2022JPCL_Os_PV}, iridium and bismuth \cite{Schwerdtfeger2003ACIE}, astatine \cite{Berger2007MP_CHFClBr}, uranium \cite{Wormit2014PCCP}).
 In practice, however, there is a limit to how heavy an element can be as long as $Z\leq118$; moreover, some heavy elements are radioactive.
 Another strategy, such as finding a PV-effect-sensitive molecular species, is significantly important.
 The enhancement of PV shifts in the vibrational shifts in methane-like chiral cations (e.g., \delpv\ = 1.8 Hz in \ce{CHDBrI+}) has been recently reported \cite{Eduardus2023CC}.

-Large \nEpv\ variations in large-amplitude motion (LAM) are well-known phenomenons, although they are rarely applied to PV shift enhancement.
+Large \nEpv\ variations in large-amplitude motion (LAM) are well-known phenomena, although they are rarely applied to PV shift enhancement.
 For example, in \ce{H2X2} (where X = O, S, Se, Te, Po) molecules, \nEPV\ as a function of the dihedral angle ($\theta$) behaves as a sinusoidal curve ($\sim \sin(2\theta)$) \cite{Lazzeretti1997CPL_H2O2,Bakasov1998JCP_H2O2,Laerdahl1999PRA,Thyssen2000PRL_CCSD_T,Berger2005JCP_H2X2_method,Bast2011PCCP}, indicating that \nEpv\ exhibits maximum and minimum values with different signs in $0^\circ \leq \theta\leq180^\circ$.
 Therefore, is it possible to design molecules whose initial and final transition states take the minima and maxima ranges of \nEPV?

 To exploit this fascinating property of the \nEPV\ curve, the torsional vibrational motion, which cannot be described by the conventional harmonic approximation, must be explored.
 An ideal scenario is that two torsional wavefunctions of the target transition are located over a torsional-angle region with different \nEpv\ values.
-However, the \nEPV\ values are relatively similar for a torsional transition in the case of tetratomic molecules, such as ClSSCl (Figure 2 of ref~\citenum{Berger2001ACIE}) and HOSH (Fig. 2 of ref~\citenum{Quack2003HCA}).
+However, the \nEPV\ values are relatively similar for a torsional transition in the case of tetratomic molecules, such as ClSSCl (Figure 2 of Ref.~ \citenum{Berger2001ACIE}) and HOSH (Fig. 2 of Ref.~ \citenum{Quack2003HCA}).
 Another example of torsional motion is the internal rotation of the methyl unit.
 Notably, Berger $et$ $al.$ reported the one-dimensional (1D) calculation of a methanol isotopomer (HDTCOH), although the maximum PV shift was approximately $6 \times 10^{-5}$ Hz \cite{Berger2003HCA_CHDTOH}.
 A heavier molecule, including a torsional motion (GeClBrI-\ce{CF3}), was calculated \cite{Schwerdtfeger2003ACIE}, although it is fixed at the optimized structure, and its torsional motion was not investigated.

-Here, the PV shift in the torsional motiosns of the CXYZ unit in CXYZOH (X, Y, Z = H, F, Cl, Br, I) molecules was investigated.
-Strong PV enhancements are observed due to the localization of the torsional wavefunction to the geometries exhibiting opposite \Epv signs.
-The results obtained for CHBrIOH, CFBrIOH, CFClBrOH, and CClBrIOH molecules are reported as exxamples, and those for the other molecular species are reported in the Supporting Information (SI).
+Here, the PV shift in the torsional motions of the CXYZ unit in CXYZOH (X, Y, Z = H, F, Cl, Br, I) molecules was investigated.
+Strong PV enhancements are observed due to the localization of the torsional wavefunction to the geometries exhibiting opposite \Epv\ signs.
+The results obtained for CHBrIOH, CFBrIOH, CFClBrOH, and CClBrIOH molecules are reported as examples, and those for the other molecular species are reported in the Supplementary Material (SM).